 The greenery surrounding the asram depicting the different shades of green, is pleasing and calming, and provides the ambience for rejuvenation.
 Most of the herbs used for medicines are cultivated and collected from the area.
 There is also a rice paddy field which produces special rice used for medicinal purposes.
 These herbs are processed in our own factories which are within the compound.
 This assures purity and the highest quality of the treatment in the Ayurvedasram.

 The asram features fourteen (14) rooms including 6 independent cottages, a herbal manufacturing wing (GMP certified factory) a large yoga hall, library, a canteen and dining place, telephone and internet facilities.
 All patients are free to move around within the campus.
 If anyone is inclined to take longer walks outside the campus, please notify the office before proceeding for the walk.
 Vehicles are not permitted within the compound and traveling outside the campus is discouraged during the treatments.
 We can accommodate around 20 in-patients at a time.
-Dr Vivek and Dr Pinky are the two qualified Ayurveda Vaidyas working here now.
+Dr Sruthi, Dr Amrutha and Dr Durga are the other qualified Ayurveda Vaidyas working here now.
 Clinical training of Ayurveda graduates is one of the thrust area of our service to Ayurveda saastra.

 Around 100 formulations are being prepared in our GMP certified factory with the help of around 20 full time staff members working here.
 Idea of starting a production unit was to make good medicines.
 Many combinations that are not available in the market are being prepared here as and when required.
 More than 20 medicinal plants are collected from nearby areas in bulk providing a substantial income to the plant collectors of this area.
 Other materials required for preparation of medicines are obtained from the local market.
 On the whole, we use around 150 drug materials in our pharmacopoeia.
 A medicinal plant demonstration garden with around 200 different types of plants is an educational place for patients and those interested.